imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics.md

 Money is nice and all, but what people tend to really enjoy is having *control* over that money.
 "Wallets" allows you to prove your ownership of cryptocurrency on the blockchain and to transfer ownership of that cryptocurrency off to other people.
 That's awesome...

-...until someone else gains control over your wallet and then transfer ownership of the cryptocurrency over to themselves.
+...until someone else gains control over your wallet and then transfer ownership of all the cryptocurrency in that wallet over to themselves.

 In this section, we will learn: